RobotecAI/o3de-genai-gems/Framework/GenAIFramework/Editor/Scripts/scene_generation/README.md

 # Scene generation feature

 This feature demonstrates the use of the GenAIFramework for scene generation.
-Language model is used for Python code generation that manipulates prefabs through the interface available in [Python Editor Bindings](https://docs.o3de.org/docs/user-guide/editor/editor-automation/).
+The language model is used for Python code generation that manipulates prefabs through the interface available in [Python Editor Bindings](https://docs.o3de.org/docs/user-guide/editor/editor-automation/).

 ## Prerequisites